danielkingsc/DanielKingsDev/README.md

 Note: This is just a summary of what I consider are my greatest certifications, to see all my achievements in more detail visit the Achievements page in my website.
 ***
 💞️ I’m looking to collaborate on...
-- Web3.0 projects like the development of Smart Contracts and new Blockchain features something like that sounds pretty nice to me, but I'm fine working as a frontend developer in some projets too.
+- Web3.0 projects like the development of smart contracts and new blockchains features something like that sounds pretty nice to me, but I'm fine working as a frontend developer in some projets too.
 ***
-📫 How to reach me:
+📫 How to reach me...
-Find all of my socials and resume in my [website](https://www.danielkings.dev)
+- Find all of my socials and resume in my [website](https://www.danielkings.dev)